 - W represents write-protect bit.
-If set, this bit says the current address is write-protected. - cylinder represents current nine-bit cylinder address stored in the device. - head represents current head address stored in the device. - sector represents current sector address stored in the device. - M represents modifier bit.
+If set, this bit indicates the current address is write-protected. - cylinder represents current nine-bit cylinder address stored in the device. - head represents current head address stored in the device. - sector represents current sector address stored in the device. - M represents modifier bit.
 This bit is set when the arm is in motion.
 In this case, the file is inaccessible. - R represents reserve/release mode.
-Bit 1, if set, says that "implicit reserve, explicit release" is in effect, and if reset (zero) says "implicit reserve and release" is in effect.
-(See "Dual Access Considerations" in Chapter 4.) - angular position represents current angular position a sector number.
+Bit 1, if set, indicates that "implicit reserve, explicit release" is in effect, and if reset (zero) indicates "implicit reserve and release" is in effect.
+(See "Dual Access Considerations" in Chapter 4.) - angular position represents current angular position - a sector number.
 When angular position equals sector address, the data file can be accessed. - configuration represents configuration data.
-Bit 0, if set, says the addressed device has the dual access feature.
-Bits 1-3 contain the device type code, i.e., 101, for A drive and 110, for B drive.
-Bits 4-7 contain the device physical address - this may differ from the logical address.
+Bit 0, if set, indicates the addressed device has the dual access feature.
+Bits 1-3 contain the device type code, i.e., 1112 for this disk drive.
+Bits 4-7 contain the device physical address, which may differ from the logical address.